 The February Quote to Reflect Upon, here at TCOYou.com, has certainly been the most important TCOY lesson that I've received via a quote this month!
-First,
+First, What are your thoughts on this topic?
+Leave a comment and let us know!

-.
+my efforts to financially save myself paid off.
 Then I was able to begin to move another important area of my life forward again simply because I allowed someone who's like a mother to me to have a peek into my world.
 This person was there for me in support and to remind me of my strength, both as evidenced by the past and where my vision is going forward.
 The stagnate relationship with my husband has also had some of its own saving this month.

 Overall, it has been a very emotionally charged month but I am now even more excited by the metamorphosis that is happening to me. :-)